awslabs/aws-crt-s3-benchmarks/README.md

 Every runner comes with 2 scripts, which you should run now.

-A script to install tools on Amazon Linux 2023
-(On another OS?
-Read the script to see what's needed):
+`install-tools.py` installs tools on Amazon Linux 2023 (On another OS?
+Read the script to see what you need):
 ```sh
 ./aws-crt-s3-benchmarks/runners/RUNNER_X/scripts/install-tools.py
 ```

-And a script to build the runner:
+And `build.py` to build the runner:
 ```sh
 ./aws-crt-s3-benchmarks/runners/RUNNER_X/scripts/build.py --build-dir BUILD_DIR
 ```